spiyderz/wyoming-satellite-spiyderz/docs/tutorial_2mic.md

 sudo systemctl enable --now wyoming-satellite.service
 ```

-You should see the wake service get automatically loaded:
+You should see the wake service get automatically loaded by running:

 ``` sh
 sudo systemctl status wyoming-satellite.service wyoming-openwakeword.service